Persona (1966 film): Identity and duality

 Analysis has focused on the characters' resemblance, demonstrated in shots of overlapping faces in which one face is visible and part of another is seen behind it, suggesting the possibility that the characters are one, and their duality.
 Critic John Simon commented, "This duality can be embodied in two persons, as it is here, but it has a distinct relevance to the contradictory aspects of a single person".
 If they are one person, the questions exist of whether Alma is fantasizing about the actress she admires, Elisabet is examining her psyche, or the boy is trying to understand his mother.
 Susan Sontag suggested that Persona is a series of variations on the theme of "doubling".
 According to Sontag, the film's subject is "violence of the spirit".
 Professor Irving Singer, examining the shot in which Alma and Elisabet's faces are combined, compared its repulsive effect to that of seeing Robert Louis Stevenson's character Mr. Hyde instead of his benign alter ego, Dr. Jekyll.
 Singer wrote that Bergman expanded on Stevenson's exploration of duality, the "good and evil, light and dark aspects of our nature", depicting it as "oneness" in the shot.

 Gado saw Persona as a "double-threaded process of discovery involving motherhood".
 Elisabet's withdrawal into silence could be her rejection of motherhood, the only role the actress could not slough off.
 The nurse realizes that she has done what Elisabet tried and failed to do: erase a child from her life by abortion.
 Psychiatrist Barbara Young viewed the boy in the morgue in the film's prologue as a stand-in for Bergman, in a morgue he remembered, reaching out to his mother.
 Young compared Bergman's relationship with his mother, Karin, to Alma ("hungry for someone to listen to her and to love her") and Elisabet ("ravenous for precious time").

-About the theme of duality, author Birgitta Steene wrote that Alma represents the soul and Elisabet a "stern" goddess.
+About the theme of duality, author Birgitta Steene wrote that Alma represents the soul and Elisabet is a "stern" goddess.
 Theologian Hans Nystedt called Elisabet a symbol of God, and Alma symbolic of mortal consciousness.
-Coates noted the "female face" or "near-Goddess" succeeding the God previously studied by Bergman, referring to Jungian theories to examine the themes of duality and identity; two different people, with a "grounding in one self", trade identities.
+Coates noted the "female face" or "near-Goddess" succeeding the God previously studied by Bergman, referring to Jungian theories to examine the themes of duality and identity; two different people, with a "grounding in oneself", trade identities.
 Coates described Elisabet as a fusion of the mythological figures Thanatos and Eros, with Alma as her "hapless counterpart", and a close-up suggesting death.